 About Jaguars

-The largest cat in the Western Hemisphere, jaguars (Panthera onca) can be found from Mexico to Argentina.
-Despite this broad range, jaguars have been eradicated from nearly 50% of their historic range.
-Panthera co-created the bold Jaguar Corridor Initiative to connect core jaguar populations from Mexico to Argentina and we are leading or supporting efforts in almost a dozen jaguar range states.
+The largest cat in the Western Hemisphere, jaguars (Panthera onca) roam across 18 countries, spanning from Mexico to Argentina.
+Jaguars have been eradicated from nearly 50 percent of their historic range and are classified as Near Threatened on the IUCN Red List of Threatened Species.
+Panthera developed the bold Jaguar Corridor Initiative to connect core jaguar populations from Mexico to Argentina.
+Our teams are leading or supporting efforts in almost a dozen jaguar range countries.
+These efforts have contributed to the formation of a range-wide partnership called the Jaguar 2030 Roadmap, which aims to work with jaguar range States to secure 30 priority jaguar landscapes by 2030.

 Where Do Jaguars Live?

-Jaguars exist in 18 countries in Latin America from Mexico to Argentina in a variety of habitats, including swamps, tropical forests, scrublands and deserts.
-They also thrive in a variety of wet habitats, including flooded forests and the Brazilian Pantanal wetlands.
-Although lone, dispersing male jaguars have been identified in the United States, no females and no breeding population have existed there for nearly 100 years.
+Jaguars occur in 18 countries throughout Latin America, ranging from Mexico to Argentina across a variety of habitat types, including swamps, tropical forests, scrublands, and deserts.
+Jaguars also thrive in a variety of wet habitat, including flooded forests and the Brazilian Pantanal.
+Although lone, dispersing male jaguars have been recorded in the southwestern United States, no females and no viable breeding population have been recorded there for nearly 100 years.

 - Historic Jaguar Range